 When selecting cell ranges, drag the pointer over the desired group of cells only.
 Do not select cells by clicking the column headers or row numbers, as that selects the entire column, row, or worksheet and may impact performance.
 See Select cell contents in Excel in the Microsoft help for more information.

 PivotTables are a type of table in Excel that are used to summarize and analyze data.
 When adding data, ArcGIS for Excel automatically detects pivot tables for use in the Add data wizard and includes them if appropriate.

 To add a layer from Excel data, do the following:

-- In your worksheet, click the map that you want to edit to select it, or add a new map.
+- In the worksheet, click the map that you want to edit, or add a new map.

 - Sign in to ArcGIS using your ArcGIS credentials or click Continue to proceed as a standard user with basic functionality.